You're not alone if you’re unfamiliar with rhodium and rhodium plating. Rhodium plating is used to make white gold jewelry appear more white.

-One of the biggest benefits of rhodium plating is that rhodium is hypoallergenic.
+One of the most significant benefits of rhodium plating is that rhodium is hypoallergenic.
 It’s becoming more and more common for individuals to have an allergic reaction to the nickel used in making white gold.
 Rhodium plating protects the wearer from exposure to the nickel found in white gold because rhodium is naturally nickel free.

-The only downside to rhodium plating is that it will eventually wear off and the piece will need to be re-plated.
-When the rhodium plating wears off the yellow color of the gold underneath will begin to show through.
+The only downside to rhodium plating is that it will eventually wear off, and the piece will need to be re-plated.
+When the plating wears off, the yellow color of the gold underneath will begin to show through.

 Have Your Jewelry Rhodium Plated

 A quick trip to Park City Jewelers is all it takes to bring your white gold jewelry back to life.
-Prices start at just $35 with the 6th piece free!
+Prices start at just $50, with the 6th piece free!
 Our turnaround time for rhodium plating is typically 2-3 days.

 Bring your white gold jewelry to Park City Jewelry today to have it rhodium plated.
-Your diamonds will shine with more brilliance and you'll fall in love with your jewelry all over again.
+Your diamonds will shine with more brilliance, and you'll fall in love with your jewelry all over again.